 - How to setup your lights and trigger them wirelessly.

-There are no specific skills required to attend this entry level workshop and the only equipment you will need to bring with you is your camera and lenses.
+This is a beginners course and as such, no skills are required to attend this course.
+The only equipment you will need to bring with you is your camera and lenses.

 Up to 2 people can attend this course at no additional cost.
 Group bookings of more than 2 people can be arranged, please get in touch.

 You can choose to start this course at either 9am or 2pm.
 This is a half day course, we’ll run until finished but they usually last around 4 hours long.